WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/UpgradeTorDaemons.md

-Check if there is a new Tor client.
+Check if there is a new Tor Browser version.

 Tor changelog here: https://gitweb.torproject.org/tor.git/plain/ChangeLog